Capture of USS Chesapeake: Philip Broke and his naval gunnery

-During his long period in command of Shannon, Captain Philip Broke of the Royal Navy introduced many practical refinements to his 'great guns', which were virtually unheard of elsewhere in contemporary naval gunnery.
+During his long period in command of Shannon, Captain Philip Broke (pronounced 'Brook') of the Royal Navy introduced many practical refinements to his 'great guns', which were virtually unheard of elsewhere in contemporary naval gunnery.
 He had 'dispart sights' fitted to his 18-pounder long guns, which improved aiming as they compensated for the external narrowing of the barrels from the breech to the muzzle.
 He had adjustable tangent sights that would give accuracy at different ranges.
 He had the elevating 'quoins' (wedge-shaped pieces of wood placed under the breech) of his long guns grooved to mark various degrees of elevation so that his guns could be reliably levelled to fire horizontally in any state of heeling of the ship under a press of sail.
 The carronades were similarly treated, but the elevating screws on these cannon were marked in paint.
 As the decks of contemporary ships curved upwards towards the stern and bows, he cut down the wheels on the "up-slope" side of each cannon's carriage in order that all guns were level with the horizon.
 He also introduced a system where bearings were incised into the deck next to each gun; fire could then be directed to any bearing independent of the ability of any particular gun crew to see the target.
 Fire from the whole battery could also be focused on any part of an enemy ship.

 Broke drilled his crew to an extremely high standard of naval gunnery; he regularly had them fire at targets, such as floating barrels.
 Often these drills would be made into competitions to see which gun crew could hit the target first and how fast they could do so.
 He even had his gun crews fire at targets 'blindfold' to good effect; they were only given the bearing to lay their gun on without being allowed to sight the gun on the target themselves.
 This constituted a very early example of 'director firing'.

 In addition to these gunnery drills, Broke was fond of preparing hypothetical scenarios to test his crew.
 For example, after all hands had been drummed to quarters, he would inform them of a theoretical attack and see how they would act to defend the ship.
 Though the use of cutlasses in training was avoided, a method of swordsmanship training called 'singlestick' was regularly practiced.
 This was a game employing roughly similar cuts, thrusts and parries as were used with the cutlass, but as it was played with wooden sticks with wicker hand guards; hits, although painful, were not often dangerous.
 It soon developed quickness of eye and wrist.
 Many of the crew became very expert.